pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/05-sampling.md

 Now let's execute some requests on the app [http://localhost:4000/](http://localhost:4000/) and see traces in the Jaeger console [http://localhost:16686/](http://localhost:16686/).

 The image next is an example of what you might see in your backend with this sample configuration.
-With this configuration, you’ll get all traces with errors and latencies exceeding 500ms, as well as a random sampling of other traces based on the rate we’ve configured.
+With this configuration, you’ll get all traces with errors and latencies exceeding 500ms, as well as a random sample of other traces based on the rate we’ve configured.

 ![OpenTelemetry Sampling](images/jaeger-tail-sampling.jpg)